True Lies (TV series)

-True Lies is an American action television series created by Matt Nix, based on James Cameron's film of the same name.
-It premiered on March 1, 2023 on CBS.
+True Lies is an American action television series created by Matt Nix, based on the 1994 film of the same name by James Cameron, itself based on the 1991 French film La Totale! by Claude Zidi, Simon Michaël, and Didier Kaminka.
+It premiered on March 1, 2023 and ended on May 17, 2023 on CBS.
+In May 2023, the series was canceled after one season.

 Premise

 The series revolves around a suburban housewife who discovers her computer consultant husband is a skilled international spy, which leads them to saving the world and their marriage.